 Last time, when I talked about installing WordPress on AWS LightSail, I mentioned that we do have to set up our own emails.
-AWS LightSail doesn’t come with an email server but it does come with a plugin called WP-Mail-SMTP.
+AWS LightSail doesn’t come with an email server, but it does come with a plugin called WP-Mail-SMTP.

-Why Emails Should Be From Domain Name
+Why Emails Should Be From Domain Name?

-But that uses the same IP address as your blog and it can become tricky in case some receivers are identifying your email as spam.
+The other option is to install an SMTP server on the AWS LightSail instance and use that for email service like Sendmail.
+But that uses the same IP address as your blog, and it can become tricky in case some receivers are identifying your email as spam.

 They might block the IP address and it can create an issue for your blog, so it’s better to keep those things separate.

 Now it does sound a lot but thinks about it, Email Subscriptions usually are managed by the third party.
-So we will end up using MailChimp or any other provider anyway.
+So, we will end up using MailChimp or any other provider anyway.

-AWS SES is a preferred solution in terms of cost of sending emails but if you are running an e-commerce site and want more control on the look and feel of your emails, I have added few additional options which can be used.
+AWS SES is a preferred solution in terms of cost of sending emails but if you are running an e-commerce site and want more control over the look and feel of your emails, I have added few additional options which can be used.

-AWS SES Setup With LightSail
+AWS SES Setup with LightSail

-The setup process for SES is also very easy, you need to verify domain or email and setup WordPress to use SES.
+The setup process for SES is also extremely easy, you need to verify domain or email and setup WordPress to use SES.
 I would prefer to verify the domain so that you will not have any restriction on the email address.

 How To Verify Domain

-- Go To Amazon AWS SES Service.
+- Go to Amazon AWS SES Service.

 - You can skip the MX record as we are not expecting to receive emails at SES.

-- Once all the records are added and propagated, SES will verify your domain
+- Once all the records are added and propagated, SES will verify your domain.

 You can choose the category as “SES Sending Limit” and case type as “Service Limit”.
-Select the subject as “Limit Increase: SES Sending Limits”, provide additional detail and submit the support ticket.
+Select the subject as “Limit Increase: SES Sending Limits”, provide additional detail, and submit the support ticket.

 AWS support team usually takes a day or two to review and approve the SES email sending limit increase.

-Connect WordPress on LightSail To SES
+Connect WordPress On LightSail to SES

 Now you need to connect SES with your WordPress installation on LightSail.
 To do that you can install a plugin called WP SES, which can move the emails function for WordPress to SES.